-Butterfield Hiking Trail is a 13.6 mile lightly trafficked loop trail located near Chester, AR that features a lake and is rated as moderate.
+Butterfield Hiking Trail is a 14.6 mile moderately trafficked loop trail located near Chester, Arkansas that features a lake and is rated as moderate.
 The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Butterfield Hiking Trail gets its name from the Butterfield Stagecoach .
 The Butterfield Trail is a 15 mile looped backpacking trail.
 It starts at the Devil's Den State Park.
 Trail maps are available at the Park.
 A free permit is required. many scenic overlooks along the trail and nice rock formations